alonzojaaron/E-commerce-YTD-Sales-Data-Visualization/README.md

 Utilized the Calendar table to support time intelligence calculations such as YTD, PYTD, and YoY analysis.

 ## KPI Development Using DAX
 This stage focuses on building DAX measures to calculate and analyze key business KPIs, with emphasis on performance trends and year-over-year comparisons.
+SQL was also used to validate and cross-check DAX results to ensure accuracy and consistency between the Power BI measures and the source data.
+### DAX (Power BI)
-### 1. Sales
+#### 1. Sales
 This stage focuses on building DAX measures to analyze Sales performance through time intelligence, trend visualization, and dynamic indicators.
-#### 1.1 YTD Sales
+##### 1.1 YTD Sales
 Used the TOTALYTD function to compute Year-to-Date Sales:
 ```DAX
 YTD Sales =